hrithikbudhiraja/ml-end-to-end-project/README.md

 - Its Production Grade
 - Trace all of your expriements
-- Logging & tagging your model
+- Logging and tagging your model